Liocans/C-3Bot/README.md

 ## Python Version

-This project requires Python 3.12 or later.
+This project requires Python 3.12.1.
 You can download the latest version of Python from the [official website](https://www.python.org/downloads/).

 ## Usage For Classic User